amahadi/saner20/README.md

 - `pip==18.1`

 ### Getting Started
-- Please go to the root directory of the project
+- Please go to the root directory of the project.
 - Run `pip install -r requirements.txt`
+- For datasets, please go [here](https://doi.org/10.5281/zenodo.3590123).
+Download `files.zip` and extract it into the project root directory.
 - `python <filename.py>`

 ### Get in Touch